Summer of ’22 brought record heat, solar power to Europe

 Separately, energy think tank Ember said the European Union set a new record for solar power this summer, reducing the need for natural gas imports.

 The group said the 27-nation bloc generated 12% of its electricity from solar power from May to August, up from 9% during the same period last year.
-Solar energy narrowly topped the share provided by wind or hydropower, while coming in just below that produced by burning coal.
+Solar energy narrowly topped the share provided from wind or hydropower, while coming in just below that produced from burning coal.

 Ember said that without the 99.4 terrawatt hours of electricity provided by solar, the EU would have had to buy 20 billion cubic meters of gas, costing about 29 billion euros (nearly $29 billion) during the four-month period.